Author: Ron Graham

 Fortunately almost all translators write a foreword to their versions which clarify the principles they follow in translation.
 Furthermore, without knowing a speck of Hebrew or Greek, by comparing one translation with others, we can be alerted when we observe one translation making a definite departure from the norm.

-The point of departure, the point where we should become very cautious, is exemplified at Fig 5, Fig 6, and Fig 7 in this study, where the form of words "the first day of the week" is forsaken, and the translator’s own interpretation, in his own words, replaces the expressions which the Holy Spirit inspired.
+The point of departure, the point where we should become very cautious, is exemplified at Figures 5, 6, and 7.
+The translator forsakes the form of Greek words inspired by the Holy Spirit, which is the equivalent of "the first day of the week" in English.
+That is replaced with the translator’s own words with a view to providing what the translator believes is a stronger and more accurate force of meaning.

 I trust that this lesson has helped you understand how translations differ.
 Please don’t get the idea that I am "against" dynamic equivalence!
 The work of a translator should be, as J.B.
 Phillips well puts it, "to produce in the hearts and mind of his readers an effect equivalent to that produced by the author on his original readers".
 This is what dynamic equivalence is all about.